prithivjp/avsdmux4x1_3v3/README.md

 ## Characteristics
 Four different inputs were given to the analog multiplexer model and the characteristics of pre and post layout
 were compared.
 Very slight glitches and some little variations were seen in the post layout characteristics.
-The respective spice files for pre layout and post layout (both 2 input and 4 input multiplexer) is available
+The respective spice files for pre layout and post layoutn is available in the folder **Netlist** in the repositary.
-in the folder **Netlist** in the repositary.
-Follow the steps mentioned in the **Viewing Characteristics** part
+Follow the steps mentioned in the **Viewing Characteristics** part of README.
-of README.

 <img src="Step_Images/prelayoutcharac.PNG" width="1101" height="580" >

 <img src="Step_Images/postlayoutcharac.PNG" width="1099" height="580" >

-Above characteristics corresponds to 4 input Multiplexer.
-Pre layout and Postlayout characteristics of a 2
-input Multiplexer is available in the repositary (Folder name: Characteristics).

 For any dissimilarities found between the pre layout and postlayout characteristics or any difficulties with
 respect to IP Usage, contact the administrator or report in issues section of github.